 The Importance of Jacksonian Democracy

-The importance of Jacksonian Democracy to societal changes in the United States is often debated by historians.
+Historians often debate the importance of Jacksonian Democracy to societal changes in the United States.

 Was Jackson’s brand of democracy and politics the defining feature of the era, or were the people of the time merely living through a period of such dramatic change that there were many significant events to interpret the period?1